yanshifeng08/oss/intl.en-US/Best Practices/Data processing and analysis/Construct a data warehouse by using OSS and MaxCompute.md

 ## Example: Analyze data collected from Internet of Things \(IoT\) {#section_qzx_kgn_tgb .section}

 1. Activate OSS.
-For more information, see [Sign up for OSS](../../../../../reseller.en-US/Quick Start/Sign up for OSS.md#).
+For more information, see [Sign up for OSS](../../../../reseller.en-US/Quick Start/Sign up for OSS.md#).
 2. Create a bucket.
-For more information, see [创建Bucket](../../../../../reseller.en-US/Console User Guide/Manage buckets/Create a bucket.md#).
+For more information, see [Create a bucket](../../../../reseller.en-US/Console User Guide/Manage buckets/Create a bucket.md#).
 3. Activate MaxCompute.
-For more information, see [Activate MaxCompute](../../../../../reseller.en-US/Prepare/Activate MaxCompute.md#).
+For more information, see [Activate MaxCompute](../../../../reseller.en-US/Prepare/Activate MaxCompute.md#).
 4. Create a MaxCompute project.
-For more information, see [创建MaxCompute Project](../../../../../reseller.en-US/Prepare/Create a project.md#).
+For more information, see [Create a project](../../../../reseller.en-US/Prepare/Create a project.md#).
 5. Grant OSS access permissions to MaxCompute.

     You must grant OSS access permissions to the account you used to access MaxCompute because MaxCompute needs to directly access data in OSS.
 You can log on to the RAM console with your Alibaba Cloud account to [grant permissions](https://ram.console.aliyun.com/?spm=a2c4g.11186623.2.16.761b1cdfvC1ITJ#role/authorize?request=%7B%22Requests%22:%20%7B%22request1%22:%20%7B%22RoleName%22:%20%22AliyunODPSDefaultRole%22,%20%22TemplateId%22:%20%22DefaultRole%22%7D%7D,%20%22ReturnUrl%22:%20%22https:%2F%2Fram.console.aliyun.com%2F%22,%20%22Service%22:%20%22ODPS%22%7D).